 It is most often seen as a transfer journal entry & is a critical part of the final accounts of a business.

 - For reclassification of a long-term asset as a current asset.

 - For reclassification of a long-term liability as a current liability.

 - To change the type & purpose of an asset in the financial statements.

 Though there are quite a few reasons to perform a reclass entry however we will illustrate one of the most common scenarios i.e. correction of a mistake.

-The finance department booked payment of Rent expenses for current month using the below journal entry
+The finance department booked payment of Rent expenses for the current month using the below journal entry,

 (Error journal entry)

 The above entry was posted to Rent A/C in error as the original payment related to Telephone expenses.

 After finding the error a transfer entry was used to reclass the ledger amount of 5,000 in rent account to telephone expenses account.